 Broncos Read is a program of the University Library.
-Each year, the Library creates posters honoring a student, a student team or club, a faculty member, and a staff member who embody the 3Cs (Conscience, Competence, and Compassion) and demonstrate a passion for reading and/or scholarship.
+Each year, the Library creates posters honoring a student, a student team or club, a faculty member, a staff member, and an alum who embody the 3Cs (Conscience, Competence, and Compassion) and demonstrate a passion for reading and/or scholarship.

 Honorees are photographed with their favorite book or other publication and share a quote about what reading means to them.
 The posters are unveiled during National Library Week.
 Copies of the posters are displayed for one year in the library, and permanently in the Broncos Read online gallery and website.

-2018 honorees will receive a framed copy of their poster, a copy of a recent Book of the Quarter, and a gift card to the SCU bookstore.
+2018 honorees will receive a framed copy of their poster and a gift card to the SCU bookstore.

 Who can nominate?